-If you've got a busy day at work, finding something that's satisfying, filling and nutritious and that will keep those mid-afternoon hunger pangs can be a minefield.
-Don't let's even get started on how much cash you can splash cumulatively over the course of a year on shop-bought sandwiches.
+If you have a busy day at work, finding something satisfying yet nutritious to keep mid-afternoon hunger pangs at bay can be a minefield.
+And don't even get started on how much cash you can spend over a year on shop-bought sandwiches.
 Happily, making your own lunch can be quick and easy, especially if you follow these recipe suggestions.

 - 10 steps to your ideal cycling weight